tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 1. <https://stackoverflow.com/a/49045515/3632318>

-I bumped build number but forgot to change version number as well (`CFBundleVersion` and `CFBundleShortVersionString` properties in _Info.plist_ accordingly).
+I bumped build number but forgot to change version number (`CFBundleVersion` and `CFBundleShortVersionString` properties in _Info.plist_ accordingly).

 it might also help to validate archive before uploading it to App Store (`Validate...` button) - this gives more meaningful error messages when